davelively14/locorum/README.md

 # Locorum

-Current version on GitHub: 0.3
+Current version on GitHub: 0.2c

 Check local listings, assess accuracy, fix issues.

 For development, visit [`localhost:4000`](http://localhost:4000) from your browser.

-For deployed v0.3, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.
+For deployed v0.2c, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

+## v0.3 to do list
+- Errata
+  - Fix YP backend
+    - LG returns errors

 ## v0.4 to do list
 - Persist search results